 Even with the best biking education and years of experience, many triathletes will experience a crash.
-I learned a lot from surviving a scary one last summer and I hope my experience, along with these recommendations, can help you prevent—or bounce back from—a crash.
+I learned a lot from surviving a scary one and I hope my experience, along with these recommendations, can help you prevent—or bounce back from—a crash.

 Avoid a crash